Carlos Edwards: Millwall

 On 27 March 2014, Edwards joined fellow Championship side Millwall on loan until 3 May 2014.
 His first goal for Millwall on 8 April, netting the winning goal in a 1–0 away win over Wigan Athletic at the DW Stadium.
 He made 8 appearances during his loan spell at Millwall.

 On 21 May 2014, Edwards joined Millwall permanently on a free transfer, signing a contract until June 2015.
 The veteran started the 2014–15 season in the first-team.
 On 22 September 2014, he suffered a serious knee injury during Millwall's 0–0 draw against Nottingham Forest ruling him out for the rest of the 2014–2015 campaign.

 On 24 August 2015, Edwards re-joined Millwall on a short-term deal until January 2016, following his earlier release from the club.
 He made 22 appearances during the season, helping Millwall reach the 2016 Football League One play-off final, starting at right-back as Millwall lost out 1–3 to Barnsley.

 Ma Pau

 In October 2016, Edwards joined Ma Pau Stars.

 Central FC

 Edwards joined Central FC in May 2017 for the Caribbean Cup on a three-week contract.

 Woodbridge Town

 In December 2017 Edwards returned to Suffolk to play for non-League club Woodbridge Town.
 He was appointed joint manager of the club in April 2019.
 In January 2020 he signed dual registration terms with Bury Town, allowing him to play for Bury when Woodbridge were not playing.

 Bury Town

 In September 2020, it was announced Edwards had joined Isthmian League side Bury Town full time for the 2020–21 season after leaving his position at Woodbridge Town.

+Hadleigh United

+In June 2023, it was announced that Carlos Edwards would become Hadleigh United’s first signing of the summer after leaving Bury Town helping them to compete in the Thurlow Nunn Eastern Counties Premier Division, Step 5 of non-league (9th Tier of England) and the 1st tier of the Eastern Counties Football League.